-If you request that we send a code to your mobile phone, keep in mind that text message delivery isn't available in all countries or regions, or from all providers.
+Text message delivery isn't available in all countries or regions, or from all providers.

-Text message delivery is subject to network delays, so it might take a few minutes to receive your code.
-If you've waited more than 15 minutes and haven't received the code, try requesting another code.
+Because of network delays, it might take a few minutes to receive the text message with your code.
+If you haven't received it after 15 minutes, request another one.

 Have ideas for Outlook.com?